atran032/cse15l-lab-reports/lab2.md

     }

 The solution involves adding an index field i to count how many of the lowest number there are.
 Then, it is subtracted from the total length to yield the actual length.
 This way, the code can work whether we have 1, 2, or many more of a lowest number.

+## Part 3
+I learned a lot from the past 2 labs.
+One thing I didn't know before was how to use URLs